Loading…

 Learning Objectives

-Discuss recent collaboration efforts beyond Project Orbis that were prompted by the initiative; Explain how sponsors can benefit from participating in Project Orbis.
+Discuss recent collaboration efforts beyond Project Orbis that were prompted by the initiative and explain how sponsors can benefit from participating in Project Orbis.

 Chair